dansdom/plugins-d3-pack/README.md

 1. rotate chart?
 2. drag rotate?
 3. drag items around to re-arrange the chart?
 Implement some kind of 'force' onto these items

+Notes: when data sets change then node binding may change on nodes that still exist.
+I have to do some kind of unbind if I don't want the events anymore.

+After lunch:
+1. hover states for the 'pack' parents
+2. event binding/unbinding